Code (cryptography): Cryptanalysis of codes

 For example, a particular codegroup found almost exclusively in messages from a particular army and nowhere else might very well indicate the commander of that army.
 A codegroup that appears in messages preceding an attack on a particular location may very well stand for that location.

 Cribs can be an immediate giveaway to the definitions of codegroups.
 As codegroups are determined, they can gradually build up a critical mass, with more and more codegroups revealed from context and educated guesswork.
-One-part codes are more vulnerable to such educated guesswork than two-part codes, since if the codenumber "26839" of a one-part code is determined to stand for "bulldozer", then the lower codenumber "17598" will likely stand for a plaintext word that starts with "a" or "b".
-At least, for simple one part codes.
+Simple one-part codes are more vulnerable to such educated guesswork than two-part codes, since if the codenumber "26839" of a one-part code is determined to stand for "bulldozer", then the lower codenumber "17598" will likely stand for a plaintext word that starts with "a" or "b".

 Various tricks can be used to "plant" or "sow" information into a coded message, for example by executing a raid at a particular time and location against an enemy, and then examining code messages sent after the raid.
 Coding errors are a particularly useful fingerhold into a code; people reliably make errors, sometimes disastrous ones.
 Planting data and exploiting errors works against ciphers as well.